How does sun affect roof shingles? We see sun faded roofs regularly, aged and damaged residential roofing, slowly wearing down over time.

 A roof is a protective covering that covers or forms the top of a building.
 The roof is one of the most critical elements of your home, which serves as the first line of defense against unfavorable environmental elements and is one of the first areas that your home's visitors will notice right away.
 Because of this, however, weather conditions take a significant toll on your home's roof.
 In a building, the roof has the first direct contact with environmental factors such as rainfall, storms, snow, hail, heavy winds, and sunlight.

-Unfortunately, these effects are compounded when a roof has two or more layers of roofing as it traps water and heat between it’s layers; The polar opposite of what shingles were designed to do, as explained in the anatomy of a roof.
+Unfortunately, these effects are compounded when a roof has two or more layers of roofing, as opposed to one roofing layer, as it traps water and heat between it's layers; The polar opposite of what shingles were designed to do.
 Helping the sun to do more damage to the roof in the summer and cause more potential leaks in the winter.
-How many layers of shingles are allowed?
-We recommend no more than ONE layer and there are about 64 reasons not to put shingles on top of shingles; Content below is in support of this.

 Wind and storms are the most likely causes of roof damage, which are immediate problems.
 The sun, though, is another factor that can affect a roof that is far more subtle and persistent.